d-rec/drec-origin/docs/platform-overview/key-features.md

 - A site manager/ organisation admin should be able to register devices by hitting device registration end point.

-- Developers who use the programmatic interface can use the ID as External ID that they use for their systems, they don’t need to persist the ID that the drec platform assigns.
+- Developers who use the programmatic interface can use the ID as External ID that they use for their systems, they don’t need to persist the ID that the DREC platform assigns.
 However, that means that even though an externalID is unique to a particular developer, it does not have to be unique across developers.

 - Platform will accept CSV file type, stores the file in S3 and shares the job id in email notification to the user.
 As it’s synchronous way of processing the data, platform will process the data at designated batch process or immediately (NOTE - this has to go as per design)